Planning and Scheduling

 Hot Wedding Day?

-* If it's going to be a scorching day, try to encourage your bridal party to drink lots of water the day before to be well hydrated.
-Keep the bouquets in water on the way to the ceremony if there is travel time, and have a towel to pat dry when you get there.
-Have water at the signing of the registry table and stand in the shade as much as possible.
+* If it will be a scorching day, try to encourage your bridal party to drink lots of water the day before to stay hydrated.
+If there is travel time, keep the bouquets in water on the way to the ceremony, and have a towel to pat them dry when you get there.
+Have water at the registry signing table, and stand in the shade as much as possible.

 Encourage ALL the bridal party to wear sunscreen and have it handy for guests at an outdoor wedding.